EnesBektas/Ensemble-Performance-through-the-Lens-of-Linear-Independence-of-Classifier-Votes-in-Data-Streams/README.md

 |--start_index_of_iteration |	Useful for resuming from a specific iteration index.|

-Example
+## Example

 ```bash
 python run.py --mode ozabag --dataset rialto.csv --classifiers 16 \
   --num_classes 10 --num_of_iterations 1 --real_data 1
 ```

-This command will run the OzaBag.py script using a real dataset rialto.csv with:
+This command will run the OzaBag.py script using a real dataset rialto.csv with: 16 classifiers, 10 classes, 1 iterations.

-16 classifiers
-7 classes
-1 iterations